Introduction

 Preparing Your Eco-Friendly Cleaner

-Step 1: Collect 1 cup of baking soda and 1 cup of fresh lemon juice; bottled lemon juice can be used if necessary.
+Step 1: Gather 1 cup of baking soda and 1 cup of fresh lemon juice; bottled lemon juice is also acceptable.

 Activating the Solution

 Step 1: Slowly pour the lemon juice over the baking soda.
-The fizzing indicates that the reaction has started.
+The fizzing indicates that the reaction has commenced.

-Step 2: Let the mixture sit in the drain for around 30 minutes to effectively break down hair, soap scum, and grease.
+Step 2: Allow the mixture to sit in the drain for about 30 minutes to break down hair, soap scum, and grease.

 Clearing the Clog